-The Petrified National Forest, located nearby Holbrook, Arizona in the Northeastern portion of the state, is named as so for its’ large quantities of petrified wood.
-The forest was declared a national monument in 1906.
+The Petrified National Forest, located nearby Holbrook in the Northeastern portion of the state, is named as so for its’ large quantities of petrified wood.
+In 1906, the forest became a national monument.
 During the Triassic Period (which came just before Jurassic and is therefore known as “Dawn of the Dinosaurs”), the land which now stands as a desert, was flowing with rivers, streams, and humongous trees.
-The temperatures were more tropical in nature.
-It is impossible to imagine that dinosaurs once roamed in a much different area than that which stands today.
-Paleontologists continue to study the Petrified Forest; many fossils of smaller dinosaurs no more than human size have been identified.
+The temperature was more tropical in nature.
+It is impossible to imagine that dinosaurs once roamed in an area much different than that which stands today.
+Paleontologists continue to study the Petrified Forest.
+They have identified many fossils of smaller dinosaurs no more than human size.

 As you spend your day at the park, you will notice a variety of different colors.
-This variation in color results from varying levels of manganese, iron, and carbon in the wood.
-The process of petrification turns the tree into a rock made up almost entirely of quartz, which gives it a gem like quality.
-Over the years many pieces of wood have been stolen, especially in the Crystal Forest.
+These brilliant colors arise from varying levels of manganese, iron, and carbon in the wood.
+The process of petrification turns the tree into a rock made up almost entirely of quartz, which gives it a gem-like quality.
+Sadly, thieves have stolen many pieces of wood, especially in Crystal Forest.
 The park has very strict rules prohibiting any collecting of the petrified wood.
 In fact, if you see anyone collecting, you can anonymously report them.

-There are 7 maintained trails, all found in various locations on the scenic drive.
+7 maintained trails are all located along the scenic drive.
 I recommend completing at least a few to get more of an up close look at the petrified wood, along with excellent views of the surrounding desert landscapes.
 Below are the various trails you will come across on your visit.

 Agate House (2 miles) – Located near the Rainbow Forest Museum, this trail takes you to an ancient pueblo (made out of petrified wood) that was occupied about 700 years ago.

 Long Logs (1.6 miles) – Also located near the Rainbow Forest Museum, the Long Longs trail is home to one of the largest collections of petrified wood in the forest.
-Long Logs and Agate House can be combined together to form one 2.6 mile trail.
+Combine Long Logs and Agate House together to form one 2.6 mile trail.
 This is a great opportunity to see a variety of petrified wood if you have the extra time.

 Giant Logs (0.4 miles) – Located just behind the museum, the Giant Logs trail is a great option as it is short, easy enough for all fitness levels, and takes you past some of the biggest and most colorful logs in the forest, including “Old Faithful” which is 10 feet wide!

-Crystal Forest (0.75 miles) – This short trail is named for the amazing crystals found in the petrified wood.
+Crystal Forest (0.75 miles) – This short trail’s name comes from the amazing crystals found naturally in the petrified wood.
 It’s one of the best options for getting a close look at the petrified wood and offers some of the best views out of all the maintained trails.

 Puerco Pueblo (0.3 miles) – This short loop trail takes you to the remains of a 600 year old pueblo.
 There are 2 overlooks which offer a decent view of various ancient petroglyphs.